nico45150/nico45150/README.md

 - 💞️ I’m looking to collaborate on twitter
 - 📫 How to reach me now
 - 😄 Pronouns: ...
-- ⚡ Fun fact: i love burger
+- ⚡ Fun fact: i love burger and chips

 <!---
 nico45150/nico45150 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.